Gap between Tool and Work Surface Solution

 How to Calculate Gap between Tool and Work Surface?

-Gap between Tool and Work Surface calculator uses Gap Between Tool and Work Surface = Current Efficiency in Decimal*Supply Voltage*Electrochemical Equivalent/(Specific Resistance of The Electrolyte*Work Piece Density*Feed Speed) to calculate the Gap Between Tool and Work Surface, Gap between Tool and Work Surface formula is used to find the maximum allowed gap between the tool and the work surface during ECM.
-Gap Between Tool and Work Surface is denoted by h symbol.
+Gap between Tool and Work Surface calculator uses Gap Between Tool And Work Surface = Current Efficiency in Decimal*Supply Voltage*Electrochemical Equivalent/(Specific Resistance of The Electrolyte*Work Piece Density*Feed Speed) to calculate the Gap Between Tool And Work Surface, Gap between Tool and Work Surface formula is used to find the maximum allowed gap between the tool and the work surface during ECM.
+Gap Between Tool And Work Surface is denoted by h symbol.

 How to calculate Gap between Tool and Work Surface using this online calculator?
 To use this online calculator for Gap between Tool and Work Surface, enter Current Efficiency in Decimal e), Supply Voltage (Vs), Electrochemical Equivalent (e), Specific Resistance of The Electrolyte (re), Work Piece Density (ρ) & Feed Speed (Vf) and hit the calculate button.
 Here is how the Gap between Tool and Work Surface calculation can be explained with given input values -> 250.04 = 0.9009*9.869*2.894E-07/(0.03*6861.065*5E-05).